Purpose of Discipline

 When a teacher/bus driver directs a student to the office for disciplinary action, it indicates a pattern of defiance or a serious incident as occurred.

-After being issued two think time sheets a term, a student will serve an after-school detention (3:10-4:00pm) on the date determined by the principal after contact with parents.
+Stage Two: After being issued two think time sheets a term, a student will serve an in-school detention on the date determined by the principal after contact with parents.
 The student may also lose the privilege of participating in extra and co-curricular activities for a time to be determined by the principal and teacher/coach.

-After two after-school detentions, the principal in consultation with parents and teacher, will decide on further after-school detentions or a school suspension of one or more days.
+Stage Three: After two in-school detentions, the principal in consultation with parents and teacher, will decide on further detentions or a school suspension of one or more days.

 *At the principal’s discretion, a student can be immediately suspended and/or recommend expulsion for major offences such as destruction of school property, theft of personal or school property, repeated bullying, threatening physical harm with a weapon, drugs, arson, etc.